 MIT Summer Research Program

-2017 MIT Summer Research Program in the Neurosciences and Related Fields
+2020 MIT Summer Research Program in Brain and Cognitive Neuroscience

 The Department of Brain and Cognitive Sciences at MIT offers jointly with the Center for Brains, Minds, and Machines a 10-week summer research-intensive training program in all fields of neuroscience to advanced sophomore and junior science majors from other colleges and universities.
 This summer internship program is funded in part by the MIT's School of Science and the National Science Foundation.

 The summer program is primarily designed to encourage students from under-represented minorities, first-generation college students, and students from economically-disadvantaged backgrounds to attend graduate school and pursue a career in basic research, by providing them the opportunity to conduct supervised research in a top-notch research institution, in a supportive learning environment with plenty of interaction with graduate students and faculty.
 This summer program provides a unique opportunity for students who do not have access to top-notch research facilities at their own institution to conduct supervised research in state-of-the-art research facilities.
 Preference will be given to applicants from non-research intensive colleges and universities.

 Program eligibility and application

 MIT undergraduates are not eligible for this program.
 If you are an MIT undergrad, see the UROP Program website.
 Students studying abroad are not eligible.
 Graduate students are not eligible.
 Only current undergraduate students (sophomores, juniors and non graduating seniors) studying full time in the US are eligible for this summer program, NO EXCEPTIONS.
 Foreign students are not eligible UNLESS they are enrolled full-time at a minority-serving institution in the US.
 Students interested in other disciplines that are NOT related to biology, neuroscience or artificial intelligence should apply to the general MIT Summer Research Program (MSRP).